-As soon as you start researching aged care home options one thing becomes very clear: not all Aged Care Homes are equal.
+As soon as you start researching Aged Care Home options one thing becomes very clear: not all Aged Care Homes or Nursing Homes are equal.
 Not only do they offer different levels of accommodation and service, the fees can vary dramatically.
 This article will help you understand more about the costs and fees involved in entering an aged care home but if you still have questions or want to discuss your personal circumstances, contact CareAbout.

 Fees can vary greatly in amount from one provider to another.
 There are three main types of fees:

 Daily care fee: The daily care fee covers living costs such as meals, power and laundry services.
 Everyone must pay this fee.
 The daily care fee is set by the federal government and is set at 85% of the aged care pension.
 The fee increases twice a year in line with the aged care pension.
-From 20 March 2018 to 19 September 2018, the daily care fee is $50.16 per day or $702.24 per fortnight.
+As of 20 September 2023, the daily care fee is $60.86 per day.